-The Supreme Court has upheld its judgment, ruling that proceedings under the Prevention of Money Laundering Act (PMLA) cannot be initiated using Section 120B of the Indian Penal Code unless the alleged criminal conspiracy relates to a scheduled offence.
+The Supreme Court ruled that authorities cannot initiate proceedings under the Prevention of Money Laundering Act (PMLA) using Section 120B of the Indian Penal Code unless the alleged criminal conspiracy involves a scheduled offence link.

 In a case involving Pavana Dibbur v.
-Directorate of Enforcement, the Supreme Court clarified that an offence under Section 120-B becomes a scheduled offence under PMLA only if the conspiracy is aimed at committing an offence specifically listed in the PMLA schedule.
+The Directorate.
+The Supreme Court clarified that an offense under Section 120-B qualifies as a scheduled offense under PMLA only if the conspiracy targets a crime listed in the PMLA schedule.

-The bench comprising Justices Abhay S Oka and Pankaj Mithal dismissed review petitions filed by the Directorate of Enforcement and Alliance University seeking review of the judgment delivered on November 29, 2023.
+The bench comprised Justices Abhay S Oka and Pankaj Mithal dismissed review petitions.
+They were filed by the Directorate of Enforcement and Alliance University seeking review of judgment delivered on November 29, 2023.

 The case stemmed from a complaint by the Enforcement Directorate against the former Vice-Chancellor of Alliance University, citing offences under sections 44 and 45 of the PMLA.
 Allegations suggested involvement in executing a sham sale deed and concealing money siphoned from the university.